bgd-labs/aave-governance-v2-robot/README.md

 Repository containing contracts for automating governance actions for Aave Governance V2 and Aave Cross-Chain-Governance using Chainlink Automation.

-The smart contracts performing automated actions on Governance V2 and Bridge Executors for cross-chain proposals are completely permissionless with the cost of running the keeper covered by the Aave DAO.
+The smart contracts performing automated actions on Governance V2 and Bridge Executors for cross-chain proposals are completely permissionless with the cost of running the keeper to be covered by the Aave DAO.

 ### Lifecycle of a proposal on ethereum ([reference](https://docs.aave.com/developers/guides/governance-guide/)):